Vithursanaa/CCTV-IntelliGuard/README.md

 ## 🎯 Solution

-Attach this **AI-based external hardware** to any USB or IP CCTV camera to:
+Attach this **AI-based external hardware** to CCTV camera to:
 - Detects human presence and captures a photo/video snippet of the individual.
+- Sends captured images or video to registered mobile devices and directly to the device
 - Triggers an alarm alert for unauthorized entries.
-- Sends captured images or video to registered mobile devices and directly to the 	Responsible Director of the Institute.
 - Includes a manual alarm off switch for authorized overrides.
-- Monitors only during off-time (non-working hours) of the university.

 ---

-Project Goals
+## Project Goals

 - Automate monitoring during off-hours.
 - Provide visual proof of entry (photo/video).